-There can be no assurance that results of smaller Phase 1 and Phase 2 clinical trials or open-label study with simufilam will be reproduced in our large Phase 3 studies that are required to demonstrate safety and efficacy in order to potentially receive regulatory approval.
+There can be no assurance that promising results of smaller Phase 1 and Phase 2 clinical trials or a 24-month Safety Study with simufilam will be reproduced in our large Phase 3 studies.

-Results of our Phase 1, Phase 2 and open-label safety studies with simufilam are not predictive of the results of Phase 3 clinical trials.
+Results of our Phase 1, Phase 2 and 24-month Safety Study with simufilam are not predictive of the future results of Phase 3 clinical trials.
 Simufilam may fail to show the desired safety and efficacy in Phase 3 clinical trials despite having progressed successfully through preclinical studies and initial clinical trials.
 Many biopharmaceutical companies have suffered significant setbacks in Phase 3 clinical trials due to lack of efficacy or adverse safety profiles, notwithstanding promising results in earlier trials.
-In addition, conclusions based on data from analyses of Phase 1 and Phase 2 clinical studies and open-label results may not be reproduced when implemented in large, well-controlled, randomized clinical trials.
-Even if our clinical trials for simufilam are completed as planned, we cannot be certain that their results will support the safety and efficacy sufficient to obtain regulatory approval.
+We cannot be certain that our product candidates will not face similar setbacks.